-Android is the most popular and widely used Operating System for the smartphones across the globe.
+Android is the most popular and widely used Operating System for smartphones across the globe.
 This open-source operating system is easy to use and heavily customizable.
-Developers and advanced Android users always prefer to tweak and customize Android devices to achieve look & functionalities that a stock firmware usually lacks.
-Meanwhile, it’s quite hard to believe that someone can spy on you using your Android device or even directly spying on your phone like calls, activities, etc. Here we’ve shared 10 Ways to Find Hidden Spyware on any Android Device (2020).
+Developers and advanced Android users always prefer to tweak and customize Android devices to achieve the look & functionalities that a stock firmware usually lacks.
+Meanwhile, it’s quite hard to believe that someone can spy on you using your Android device or even directly spying on your phone like calls, activities, etc. Here we’ve shared 10 Ways to Find Hidden Spyware on any Android Device (2021).

 It’s quite possible these days as people are getting impatient and the lack of faith or trust with each other or even keeping an eye on kids/partners becomes quite common.
 It’s hard to believe that someone is spying on you either from your office or any of your friends or family member, etc. There is another major reason to spy on your Android device is that most of your data, personal files/moments, texts, audio/video, other important documents, contacts, account credentials, etc are saved on your phone these days.

 Therefore, spying on you or on your handset won’t require any computer or extra hacking skills.
 As we’ve mentioned either your boss is spying on you to monitor your work timings, dedication, responsibility, and more.
 On the other side, any suspicious or unhealthy relationship can also lead one partner to spy on another partner.
-Alternatively, parents can spy on their children or teenagers using the hidden spyware on your Android device in order to track down your location or activity.
+Alternatively, parents can spy on their children or teenagers using the hidden spyware on their Android device in order to track down their location or activity.

 Must Read: How to Turn On Safe Mode on Android devices

 Privacy is one of the biggest issues of people not only in smartphones but getting online also.
 “If you’re online, you won’t be private anymore.”
 Now, let’s head over to the steps to find the spyware on Android if hidden.

 - List of Some Hidden Spyware Apps for Android